Data-Advantage/vibestack/5-launch/README.md

 ## Introduction
 Welcome to Day 5 of the Vibestack workflow!
 Today is when your application goes live:
 - **Morning**: Deploy your application and set up minimal analytics
-- **Afternoon**: Launch your product and get it directly to potential users
+- **Afternoon**: Launch your product, get it directly to potential users, and capture feedback
-- **Evening**: Capture initial feedback and plan immediate next steps

 By the end of today, your SaaS application will be live with real users providing feedback.
 This isn't the end—it's the beginning of your iterative journey to product-market fit.